 How Munley Law Can Help

 With nearly 70 years of experience in personal injury law, we at Munley Law are well-equipped to handle your pedestrian accident case.
-Our personal injury attorneys have secured many multi-million-dollar settlements and jury verdicts for clients in roadway accidents, including a $26 million dollar settlement for a truck accident victim.
+Our personal injury attorneys have secured many multimillion-dollar settlements and jury verdicts for clients in roadway accidents, including a $3.5 million jury verdict for a pedestrian hit by a truck and a $2.8 million settlement in a pedestrian accident case.

 Our team has received numerous accolades, including being named among the Best Lawyers in America and selected to Pennsylvania Super Lawyers.
 We are also board-certified by the National Board of Trial Advocacy, affirming our commitment to the highest standards of legal practice.
 Our approach is client-centric; we promise to cover all upfront costs and collect fees only if we win your case.
 This showcases our confidence in our ability to deliver justice for our clients.